robotman321/AutoReplayUploader/README.md

-Upload to Calculated - Enable automatic replay uploading to calculated.gg Upload to Balchasing - Enable automatic replay uploading to ballchasing.com
+Upload to Calculated - Enable automatic replay uploading to calculated.gg Upload to Balchasing - Enable automatic replay uploading to ballchasing.com Upload to Carball - Enable automatic replay uploading to Carball.pro

 Replay visibility - Sets the replay visiblity on ballchasing.com when it uploads a replay.
 Possible values include:
 * public